pujakesuma/storybooks/README.md

 # storybooks
+This project aim to learn about build a Restful API using express with MongoDB for simple story book.
+User can log in with Goggle Accout and create and edit it own Story and then shares with another user.

+## How to setup
-Add your mongoDB URI and Google OAuth credentials to the .env file
+Add your mongoDB URI and Google OAuth credentials to the .env file which is located at /config

 ## Install dependencies
 npm install